MrLightgun/MiSTerSindenDriver/README.md

 Remember to use the lightgun dpad when you first load the core.
 Switch to Guncon or Justifier depending on what the original lightgun support was Follow similar steps to the NES_Sinden core
-2 Player may work, I have not yet tested, 2 lightguns is definitely working in the driver, you might need to not have a joypad connected for it to work.
-Point Blank 2 is a good one for testing.
 If you tweak Fixed HBlank then you can normally get the game window to perfectly match the white border, this helps accuracy.
 Remember to add a BIOS.
+2 Player does work.
+You need to do step 2) for Lightgun2 also.
+When you load the PSX core, remember to do dpad on Lightgun1, then dpad on Lightgun2.
+Point Blank is a good game for testing 2 Player.
+You need to set Player1 and Player2 to GunCon.
+If you add a new lightgun probably best to do a hard reboot.

 Genesis_Sinden
 I found I could only get T2 to work, when I had a joypad also attached.
 Make sure to use the lightgun dpad when you first load the core, then use the gamepad dpad so it becomes Player2 which seems to be required.
 When assigning lightgun controls to the core, A button is a trigger, so assign A to the trigger.
 B and C to the left side buttons and Start and Select to the right side buttons, I don't believe the other buttons are any use.

 Under input, set:

 Swap Joysticks: Yes

 Gun Control: Joy1

 Gun Fire: Joy

 Cross: Small but remember to turn off once everything is setup.